 - Character’s moment of insight: Ray Carver, “Cathedral”; Andre Dubus, “A Father’s Story”

 And finally, some wisdom from George Saunders: “My point is, the ending of ‘The Falls‘—of any story—is just a kind of flourish.
 It’s the first two-thirds of the story that really matters; to use a lame juggling analogy, it’s the throwing of the balls into the air that matters.
 If there are the right number of balls and they’re sufficiently interesting, it almost doesn’t matter in which order they come down, or whether one of them gets stuck on the roof.”

 So send us your stories, be patient with the ending, and make sure it really is the ending.
 And I’m with George: I don’t need or necessarily want you to catch all the balls in any particular order or in any particular way.
-Just make sure that you catch them.subscribe to Ploughshares?
+Just make sure that you catch them.Might we be so bold as to suggest that you subscribe to Ploughshares?